MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 When you deploy Python code or a model as a web service, a [service object](../../python-reference/azureml-model-management-sdk/service.md) containing the client stub for consuming that service is returned.

 Once hosted on Machine Learning Server, you can update and manage them.
-Web services can be [consumed in Python](how-to-consume-web-service.md) or in the [preferred language via Swagger](../how-to-build-api-clients-from-swagger-for-app-integration.md) by authenticated users .
+Authenticated users can  [consume web services in Python](how-to-consume-web-service.md) or in a [preferred language via Swagger](../how-to-build-api-clients-from-swagger-for-app-integration.md).

 <a name="auth"></a>